PARACETAMOL

 Pain: It is a term used to describe any unpleasant feeling or discomfort.
 It occurs due to nerve damage (in cases of backache, toothache, or muscle pain) or persistent stimulation (in headaches or migraine).
 Pain may vary from mild to severe, depending on the underlying condition.

-Fever: It is an abnormal increase in body temperature due to infection, chemotherapy, or various disease condition.
-If the body temperature is 98.6°F, it is normal and if it goes above 100.4°F (38), it is called fever or pyrexia.
+Fever: It is an abnormal increase in body temperature due to infection, chemotherapy, or various disease conditions.
+If the body temperature is 98.6°F, it is normal and if it goes above 100.4°F (38℃), it is called fever or pyrexia.
 Body temperature is increased in response to infection or varied problems to protect the body.
 Flu is one of the most common causes of fever.

 FAQs

 You are not recommended to take PARACETAMOL with warfarin as co-administration of these two medicines may increase the risk of bleeding more easily.
-However, if you are supposed to use these medicines together, you are advised to contact your physician so that the dose may be adjusted appropriately to use safely.
+However, if you are supposed to use these medicines together, you are advised to contact your physician so that the dose may be adjusted appropriately and used safely.

-PARACETAMOL may affect how certain tests work such as blood sugar test and uric acid test.
-Therefore, if you are about to undergo blood test or any laboratory tests, inform your physician or lab technician that you are taking PARACETAMOL.
+PARACETAMOL may affect how certain tests work, such as blood sugar tests and uric acid tests.
+Therefore, if you are about to undergo a blood test or any laboratory tests, inform your physician or lab technician that you are taking PARACETAMOL.